readthedocs/ethicalads.io/content/pages/vs-google.md

 Google shows whatever ad will make the most money on each page.
 For your site,
-this could be something that upsets or offends you audience, as well as something you aren't proud to be promoting.
+this could be something that upsets or offends your audience, as well as something you aren't proud to be promoting.

 Our network is developer-focused and the ads are hand-curated by our team.